 Finally, put yourself in the shoes of the Seller.
 What would you want to know about someone making an offer on your home?
 Plan to write a compelling letter to the seller about yourself and your family.
 Tell them about you and why you want to purchase their home.
 We have seen this swing the deal in more than a few situations.

-4. You release your contingencies
+4. You release your contingencies.

-5. You signoff on the dotted line
+5. You signoff with the escrow company.

-6. You take possession
+6. You take possession.